iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 ### Quality gates

 Quality gates are **planned “pause-and-check” points** that confirm we are genuinely ready to move to the next stage (testing or release).
-They prevent surprises late in delivery by making readiness **explicit, evidence-based, and agreed** — especially important when multiple systems, vendors, or regulated data are involved.
+They prevent late surprises by making readiness **explicit, evidence-based, and agreed** — especially important when multiple systems, vendors, or regulated data are involved.

-Below are the typical gates I use, what they check, and what “ready” looks like.
+I treat each gate as **(1) a checklist, (2) named owners, and (3) clear pass/fail criteria** — so “ready” is a decision, not a feeling.

 - **Requirements readiness (before build or before serious testing starts)**
   Ensures the team is building the *right* thing and can prove it works.